vangoghworldwide/linkedart/README.md

 -->

 ### Digital representation
 Van Gogh Worldwide follows the [IIIF standard](https://iiif.io/) for images.
 This enables various functions such as zooming and comparison.
 To support this please provide the highest resolution you can share.
-We identified three scenarios.
+We identified three scenarios to share your images and model the metadata about them.

-#### Your IIIF server
+#### Your own IIIF server
 In case you provide images via your own IIIF server use the following pattern in your data:
 ```json
 {